snufkinwa/bladeofvalor/README.md

 ## Backend API

-The backend API is built with Flask, TensorFlow, and Keras.
+The backend API is built with FastAPI and Stockfish.
 It provides AI-driven features for the game, enhancing the overall gameplay experience.
-The API endpoints are defined in `app.py`.
+The API endpoints are defined in `main.py`.

 ## Screenshots

 Coming soon

 <p align="center">
 <img src="https://imgur.com/tqJdAB3.png" width="500">